Australian Embassy

 Australia and Japan have jointly led efforts in support of the Nuclear Non-Proliferation Treaty, including as co-founders of the cross-regional Non-Proliferation and Disarmament Initiative (NPDI) established in 2010.
 Australia and Japan are also co-Chairs of the Friends of the Comprehensive Nuclear Test-Ban Treaty (CTBT) group.

-Australia and Japan are close partners in regional forums such as Asia Pacific Economic Cooperation (APEC) and the East Asia Summit (EAS).
+Australia and Japan are close partners in regional forums such as Asia Pacific Economic Cooperation (APEC), the East Asia Summit (EAS) the G20, and the ASEAN Regional Forum (ARF).
 Australia supports Japan's aspiration to become a permanent member of the United Nations Security Council.
 Our 2011 Memorandum of Understanding on international development cooperation facilitates information exchange and cooperation in sectors such as education, health, food security and infrastructure.
 In 2016, we agreed to a 'Strategy for Cooperation in the Pacific.'
 The Strategy outlined four areas for cooperation: effective governance, economic growth and sustainable development, security and defence cooperation, and diplomatic initiatives.
-As a close friend, Australia provided extensive assistance to Japan following the 2011 Great East Japan earthquake and tsunami, including specialised personnel, defence aircraft, and a donation of $10 million.